qureshiowais91/google-photos-upload/README.md

 6.  commandLinearg.py   : command line arg
 7.  uploadMedia.py      : upload img file to album
 8.  runMe.py            : run this file with arguments to upload

+## TODO
+1.NOTE : only album which are created via script are accessible via script